-New Bedford Marine Commerce Terminal – The Massachusetts Clean Energy Center is undertaking the management of the development of the New Bedford Marine Commerce Terminal.
+Marine Commerce Terminal in New Bedford – The Massachusetts Clean Energy Center is undertaking the management of the development of the Marine Commerce Terminal in New Bedford.

 Wind Technology Testing Center – Wind turbine blade testing is a critical factor in maintaining high levels of reliability and evaluating the latest technological developments in airfoils and materials.
 Adequate testing will allow wind energy to be more competitive.
 In addition, blade testing is required as part of turbine certification to meet international design standards including IEC, GL, DNV.
 Meeting international standards allows developers to mitigate the technical and financial risk of deploying mass-produced wind turbines.